trdiaz/exam2/problem-5/README.md

 recursively call until n-1.

 ## Step-2: Utilization of sub-problems to solve a global problem
 This problem was a bit easier, because it was less overloaded than most problems have been.
 Breaking the problem down was easier by knowing what makes a square.
-Check conditions using x and n, then iterate using a for-loop to test if its a square leading to a solution to a global problem.
+The use of an array was needed, along with a variable labeled max, to check conditions using x and n, then iterate using a for-loop to test if its a square leading to a solution to a global problem.

 ## Step-3: IDEAL and Duke 7 implementation
 Breaking down this problem was easier to do knowing what makes a square a square.
 IDEAL helped by simply reminding me to reflect on old problems.